-- All students admitted to a Master of Education degree program must fulfill Graduate College requirements for the master's degree, departmental requirements, and the following College of Education minimum requirements on the Urbana campus or through Urbana off-campus or online courses:2 hours One course from the psychological foundations of learning area: EPSY 400, 401, or 402.
-Students in master's certification programs may also take EPSY 485 to meet this requirement. - 2 hours One course from the psychological foundations of personality and development area: EPSY405 or 406.
-Students in master's certification programs may also take EPSY 430 to meet this requirement. - OR
+- a.
+2 hours.
+One course from the psychological foundations of learning area: EPSY 400, 401, or 402.
+Students in master's certification programs may also take EPSY 485 to meet this requirement. - b.
+2 hours.
+One course from the psychological foundations of personality and development area: EPSY 404, 405, or 406.
+Students in master's certification programs may also take EPSY 430 to meet this requirement.

-Students planning to work with adults may take EPSY 407 for 4 hours to meet both of the EPSY foundations requirements.
+OR Students planning to work with adults may take EPSY 407 for 4 hours to meet both of the above EPSY foundations requirements.

-OR

-Four hours of EPSY 400, 401, 402, 404, 405, 406, or 408 meets both foundational requirements for EPSY.
+OR Four hours of EPSY 408 meets both foundational requirements for EPSY.

-- 2 hours One course from the social foundations requirements: EPS 400, 402, 403, 404, 420, 421, 423, 424, and 426. - 2 hours A second course from the philosophical foundations area: EPS 401, 410, 411, 412, 413, and 414.
+- c.
+2 hours.
+One course from the social foundations requirements: EPS 400, 402, 403, 404, 420, 421, 423, 424, and 426. - d.
+2 hours.
+A second course from the philosophical foundations area: EPS 401, 410, 411, 412, 413, and 414.

-Unless specified above, approval must be given to allow a four hour course to fulfill two requirements.
+Approval must be given to allow a 4-hour course to fulfill two requirements.
 Contact the Academic and Instructional Services Office for details.
 Off-campus and online programs may have different foundations requirements.
 See the appropriate Program of Study for more information.
 The above foundations requirements do not apply to Ed.M. candidates also pursuing the Illinois Special Certificate (K-12) with a Reading Specialist Endorsement.

-- 12 hours Twelve hours of 500-level courses in education (599 thesis research credit not included). - 12 hours Twelve hours of additional 400- or 500-level courses selected by the student in consultation with an academic adviser (599 thesis research credit not included; 595 independent study can be applied up to a maximum amount of 8 hours).
+- 2. Twelve hours of 500-level courses in education (599 thesis research credit not included). - 3.
+Twelve hours of additional 400- or 500-level courses selected by the student in consultation with an academic adviser (599 thesis research credit not included; 595 independent study can be applied up to a maximum amount of 8 hours).